balazsboros/reaction_networks/3species_4reactions/README.md

 Also added are:
 * the table (as a .pdf file) of all 86 dynamically nonequivalent networks admitting nondegenerate Andronov-Hopf bifurcation,
-* the .csv file of these 86 networks, and additionally the exceptional networks.
+* the .csv file of these 86 networks, with the exceptional networks in its 87th row.